Home

 - We would however be willing to let you have the fridge and stove and we will keep the washer and dryer.
 Fair enough?
 Hand held out etc.

-- Note: This should be done as a separate agreement in writing, but not on the purchase of sale agreement for the house.
+Note: You might want to do this as a separate agreement, in writing, but not on the purchase of sale agreement for the house.

-I Want to Talk to My Lawyer Before Signing
+I Want to Talk to My Lawyer First

 This one is fairly easy.
 First of all, the buyer is smart to request this for their protection.
 In this for sale by owner guide I am going to suggest you follow this script.